GroundDocs/grounddocs/README.md

 # GroundDocs

-GroundDocs is a local, version-aware documentation server for AI models.
-It connects models to trusted, real-time documentation sources to reduce hallucinations and ensure accurate, grounded responses during inference.
+GroundDocs is a version-aware documentation server for LLMs.
+It connects LLMs to trusted, real-time documentation sources to reduce hallucinations and ensure accurate, grounded responses during inference.

 🔍 What It Does
 - Queries official, version-specific documentation for Kubernetes and Python libraries
-- Runs locally — no API key or internet connection required after setup
+- Locally pinpoints relevant package versions for precise retrieval
-- Returns clean, source-grounded content for use in LLM prompts
+- Retrieves clean, source-grounded content directly from the GroundDocs data repository

 GroundDocs consists of:
 - Local MCP server (this repo) → lightweight, public, runs inference-time queries
-- Remote backend (private) → handles scraping, indexing, and heavy lifting
+- Remote backend data repository (private) → handles scraping, indexing, and heavy lifting